MoarTube/MoarTube-Client/README.md

  - Publicize your node on [MoarTube](http://www.moartube.com), or run your node privately

 ## How to Get Started
 Download the MoarTube Client from the [releases](https://github.com/cconley717/MoarTube-Client/releases) page and run it, or follow and manual approach below.
 That's all!
-Default login credentials for your node is:
+The default login credentials for your node are below.
+Be sure to change these upon logging in.

 **username**: admin